-- Pickup address: Make sure you enter the address for the right Home Depot location.
+- Store address: Make sure you enter the address for the right Home Depot location.
 Start typing Home Depot and you’ll be able to see the locations near you.

 - Phone number: Enter your own phone number.
 That way, a driver can call or text you if he has any issues.

 will need to find your order.
 Something like: